 The most common vegetables that Nepalese people mostly consume are potatoes, tomatoes, cauliflower, brinjal, green leafy vegetables like mustard, spinach, radishes, squash, and many other seasonal local vegetables.
 Various parts of vegetables like fruits, leaves, roots, shoots as well as dried and fermented vegetables are consumed in Nepal.

-Mostly, seasonal vegetables like green leafy vegetables such as spinach and mustard greens are eaten daily in large quantities wherever available.
+Mostly, seasonal vegetables like green leafy vegetables such as spinach and mustard greens are eaten on a daily basis in large quantities wherever available.
 Vegetables are sometimes also eaten after making them pickles, desserts, salads, and snacks.

 There are some fixed days on which fresh vegetables markets are open.
 Mostly, 3-4 days a week, vegetable vendors are placed in the vegetable market.
 The biggest vegetable market in Nepal is Kalimati Fruits and Vegetable Market located in Kathmandu.